 Young dogs learn fast and most know instinctively how to pull a sled.
 But teaching them to behave on the line requires a little more work.
 This is where older dogs are an asset to mushers.
 The experienced dogs play a role in guiding the young dogs and keeping the young ones in line.

 As a race strategy, sometimes mushers competing in the Yukon Quest will harness up an older dog for part of the race.
-And drop off the veteran at a checkpoint after the team has settled down.
+The veterans are dropped off at one of the checkpoints after the team has settled down.

 Sled dogs helped 19th-century adventurers build their lives in the north.